Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/list/README.md

 * [ListRowViewWithSwitch](https://github.com/Telefonica/mistica-android/blob/ANDROID-14884_list_row_a11y/library/src/main/java/com/telefonica/mistica/list/ListRowViewWithSwitch.kt)
 * [ListRowViewWithCheckBox](https://github.com/Telefonica/mistica-android/blob/ANDROID-14884_list_row_a11y/library/src/main/java/com/telefonica/mistica/list/ListRowViewWithCheckBox.kt)

-This two new sub-components have been created in order to handle the main accessibility actions according to Google standards with Toggleables views.
+This two new sub-components have been created in order to handle the main accessibility actions according to Google standards with Toggleable views.
 So please, consider replacing and start using these two new sub-components if you need to use a list element with a Switch or CheckBox view.

 ### How to use the new sub-components?